-AMS expects that a proposed two-year implementation period from the date of this ruling will provide time for NOSB to complete its consideration of the petitions for substances affected by this action and for AMS to conclude rulemaking to add substances to the National List.
+AMS expects that a proposed two-year implementation period from the date the proposed rule becomes final will provide time for NOSB to complete its consideration of the petitions for substances affected by this action, and for AMS to conclude rulemaking to add substances to the National List.
 AMS believes that the implementation phase would also provide affected entities time to explore reformulation or relabeling of affected products.
+OTA disagrees with this assessment due to the fact that a final ruling for a number of nutrients will be released independently from the proposed rule under review.